Dear friends of the Duke Center for Autism and Brain Development,

 Cartoon image of several people standing and sitting in front of a large mobile phone with a heart icon

-Duke’s AURORA study is using machine learning to uncover hidden patterns in children’s health records—patterns that may signal autism before diagnosis.
-Discover how this groundbreaking research could lead to earlier support for kids and families.
+Duke’s AURORA study is using machine learning to uncover patterns in children’s health records that may signal autism before diagnosis.
+Discover how this groundbreaking research could lead to earlier support.

-To make sure that you can learn more about our published research discoveries, our website has a selection of our team's research publications, with the main findings summarized in simpler language.
+To make sure that you can learn more about our published research discoveries, a selection of our team's publications are summarized in common language.

 Quick Learner: What is the Autism Spectrum?